5 Common Problems with Characters in Fantasy Novels

 Here, the character’s descriptions don’t link to their viewpoint and perspective on the world.
 Instead, their descriptions of places and situations feels quasi-omniscient, as if the narrator is presenting a cinematic view of the world.
 This is particularly common among new authors, who often mix quasi-omniscient description with head hops and an attempt to maintain viewpoint.
 This is very different to successfully telling the story from a third-person omniscient mode (which is apparently coming back in fashion, as Kristen Tate recently discussed in her newsletter!)

 Emotionally charge the descriptions of your storyworld by situating them clearly within the character’s viewpoint.
-If your protagonist has been captured by an evil alien and is being dragged through an underground bunker system on Mars, then you’d expect them to be making careful notes on possible getaway routes and things they could use as weapons as they travel through the bunker system.
+If your protagonist has been captured by an evil overlord and is being dragged through an underground fortress system, then you’d expect them to be making careful notes on possible getaway routes and things they could use as weapons as they travel through the setting.

-Problems with characters in science fiction and fantasy novels: A summary
+Problems with characters in fantasy novels: A summary

 The art of bringing characters to life can feel mysterious and confusing.
 Real people are incredibly complex, so how do you capture that complexity on the page?